cinnData/DataSci/2. Introduction to Python/README.md

 * Python also has type `datetime` for dealing with **dates and times**.
 This will also be discussed later in a specific chapter.

+### Data containers

+Python has various **data container** classes, which are used to group together other values.
+The most versatile is the **list**, which is represented as a sequence of comma-separated values inside square brackets:

+`mylist = ['Messi', 'Cristiano', 'Neymar', 'Coutinho']`

+A **set** is represented in the same way as a list, but with curly braces replacing the square brackets:

+`myset = {'Messi', 'Cristiano', 'Neymar', 'Coutinho'}`

+A difference between the list and the set is that the elements of a set are not ordered, and repetition is ignored.

+A **tuple** is like a list, represented with parentheses instead of square brackets:

+`mytuple = ('Messi', 'Cristiano', 'Neymar', 'Coutinho')`

+**Dictionaries** are relevant for data scientists, since they provide a simple way to manage data coming in a special format called JSON.
+In Python, JSON data are just read as a combination of dictionaries and lists.

+The following dictionary contains three features of an individual:

+`mydict = {'name': 'Joan', 'gender': 'F', 'age': 32}`

+A dictionary looks like a set, but the elements are **pairs key/value**.

+### Functions

+Python is a fully functional language.
+Part of its power comes from the ability to define the operations that we wish to perform as **functions**, so they can be applied many times.
+Besides the built-in functions (those available in Python) and those coming in the packages that you may import, you can define your own functions.
+The definition will be forgotten when the session is closed, so you have to include the definition in your code.

+A simple example of a user-defined function follows.
+Note the indentation after the colon.

+`def f(x): return 1/(1 - x**2)`

+Longer definitions would take several lines.
+In that case, all lines after the semicolon must be *indented*.
+Jupyter interfaces create the indentation by themselves.

 ### References

 1. W McKinney (2017), *Python for Data Analysis --- Data Wrangling with Pandas, NumPy, and IPython*, O'Reilly.